goehringlab/2023-Illukkumbura-JCB-modelling/README.md

 ## Instructions

-To launch notebooks with binder, click the 'launch binder' button above.
+To launch the interactive notebook with binder, click the 'launch binder' button above.

 ## Citation